goethe-tcs/tcs.uni-frankfurt.de/content/complexity/_index.md

 ## Week plan

 The winter term has 15 weeks, the following is a _preliminary_ plan copied from an old iteration of this course.
-Please expect changes.
+Please expect changes! **Note: This will not be updated, see [Moodle](https://moodle.studiumdigitale.uni-frankfurt.de/moodle/course/view.php?id=6486) for the most recent information.**

 {{< weekplan >}}